aryoda/tryCatchLog/README.md

-### How can I log into a file instead of the console?
+### How can I write the log output into a file instead of the console?

 ```R
 library(futile.logger)